amommersteeg/lemonaid-stand/README.md

     * There is little to no error checking, so things may not work or crash completely.
     * Every time the app opens it will create a json backup of the Note & Code Snippet Table.
 Since that app hasn't really undergone testing, this allows for any lost notes to be recovered.

+* 0.2.0
+    * Add module for formulas.
+    * Add Pandoc to convert files.
 ## Roadmap
-* 0.2.0
-    * Add module for formulas
 * Refactor the project's code into separate files to allow for better collaboration.
 * Add styling to the components.
-    * Add creating of partial html components when uploading HTML and exporting using Mammoth.
 * And more.

 ### Known Bugs
     *

+## How to develop
+* Open terminal in Lemon-aid Stand directory and enter `npm start`

 ## Helpfully Links
 ### Electron